paulrougieux/biotrade/README.md

   `commodity_code` or `cmdcode` in UN Comtrade and `item_code` in FAOSTAT.

 # Licence

 This software is dual-licenced under both MIT and EUPL 1.2.
 See the [LICENCE.md](LICENCE.md) file.

+# Acknowledgements

+The authors would like to acknowledge ideas and feedback received from the following
+persons: Lucas Sinclair, Roberto Pilli, Mirco Migliavacca, Giovanni Bausano.